MicrosoftDocs/winrt-api/windows.ui.core/coreindependentinputsource_inputenabled.md

 # Windows.UI.Core.CoreIndependentInputSource.InputEnabled

 ## -description
-Occurs when input is enabled or disabled for the Windows Store app.
+Occurs when input is enabled or disabled for the UWP app.

 ## -remarks